-- PIU will be responsible for obtaining and ensuring Environmental Approvals required from DoEIA for all FERP sub-projects for which EIA study is required.
-All the activities proposed under the project will abide by Generic Environmental Mitigation Plan (GEMP) prepared under ESMF. - The requirements of EMP, ESMF and Serbian standards will be included in all subproject's civil works contracts through a set of special environmental clauses included in the Technical Specification of the bidding documents. - Environmental Management Plan along with ESMF will be incorporated in the bid document's work requirements.
+- The requirements of EMP, ESMF and Serbian standards will be included in all sub-project's civil works contracts through a set of special environmental clauses included in the Technical Specification of the bidding documents. - Environmental Management Plan along with ESMF will be incorporated in the bid document's work requirements.
 Penalty clauses for not complying with EMP requirements will be incorporated.